Lecrapouille/gdcef/addons/gdcef/doc/API.md

 `GDCef` is a class deriving from Godot's Node and interfacing the core of the Chromium Embedded Framework.
-This class can create instances of `GDBrowserView` (aka browser tabs) and store them as Godot child nodes (can be access from `get_node`).
+This class can create instances of `GDBrowserView` (aka browser tabs) and store them as Godot child nodes (can be accessed from `get_node`).

 | Godot function name | arguments                                       | return         | comment                                                                                                                                                                                                 |